 Korg SP-280: Pros & Cons

-- Pros – 3 levels of touch sensitivity.
+- Pros – Looks sleek and is sturdy.
+Powerful on-board Speakers.
+3 levels of touch sensitivity.
 Main piano sounds are nice and well rounded, has Rhodes Sounds.
 The EPs are also okay (better than most in this price category).
 Realistic Piano Sound & Responsive Action.
-Comes with powerful on-board Speakers

 - Cons – Action is okay (a bit lighter).
 No built in recording system.
 No USB connectivity